|

 I remember long drawn out appeals that could last a half our when

-the offering was taking up in a Sunday morning service.
+the offering was taken up in a Sunday morning service.

-I also remember multiple offerings in some service.
+I also remember multiple offerings in some services.

-The pastor was the one dong the pleading, not those in the pew.
+The pastor was the one doing the pleading, not those in the pew.

 In